 - A collection of single-use titles has been added to these subscriptions.
 See the "News and Updates" page for more information, including a title list in spreadsheet format.
 In 2014 a collection of eBooks was added as well, giving libraries the opportunity to test eBooks on the OneClickdigital platform at no additional cost to them.

-The title counts provided are as of 3/27/2012.
-Excel spreadsheets listing the titles are available:
+The title counts provided are as of 4/2/2014.
+An Excel spreadsheet listing the titles is available:

 There is some overlap between the collections.
 All titles on the OneClickdigital platform are compatible with both Apple and Windows devices.

-- Adult Core Subscription - The library will automatically receive an additional 15 titles per month.
+- Adult Core Subscription - The library will automatically receive approximately 45 titles per quarter.

-- Children/Young Adult Core Subscription - The library will automatically receive an additional 5 titles per month.
+- Children/Young Adult Core Subscription - The library will automatically receive approximately 15 additional titles per quarter.

-- Academic Subscription - The library will automatically receive an additional 5 titles per month.
+- Academic Subscription - The library will automatically receive approximately 15 additional titles per quarter.

-- Audiolibros - The library will automatically receive an additional 6 Spanish language titles per quarter.
+- Audiolibros - The library will automatically receive approximately 6 additional Spanish language titles per quarter.